tundish/tea_and_sympathy/tas/doc/index.rst

 Elaborations

-    * The PA may or may not be a Consumer of the tea.
+    * The Producer may or may not be a Consumer of the tea.
-    * The PA may relinquish control to another Consumer.
+    * The Producer may relinquish control to another.
     * Consumers may assist if asked, eg: Can you get the mugs out for me?